Getting in and around - Transport

 Sopot can be reached by:

-Arrival to Sopot i spossible by exits from the motorway S6 as well as directly from centres of Gdynia and Gdańsk via route 468.
+Arrival to Sopot is possible by exits from the motorway S6 as well as directly from centres of Gdynia and Gdańsk via route 468.
 During summer season traffic in downtown Sopot is quite dense.
-In the centre parking is metered.
+Parking is metered in the centre.
+For coaches, two parking lots have been made available.

 The Lech Walesa airport in Gdańsk is ca. 10km away from town centre.
 It offers flights to numerous cities around Europe.
-Yearly 4mln passangers board planes in the airport.
-How to get to Sopot from the airport?
+Yearly 4mln passengers board planes in the airport.

 Train station is located in the town centre, about a kilometre from the beach.